 I know it’s been a long time, but remember back to when you were learning to read.
 First you had to memorize the alphabet and all the sounds.
 Then you had to painstakingly sound out single words to such thrillers as “See Jane run” or “Chad is sad.”
 But after years of practice, you are now skimming through this post attending to its meaning without needing to think about the process of reading at all.
-This ability is due to the brain’s amazing complexity and the formation of neural networks, intricate patterns of braindownload connections which are the biological basis of complex learning and habit formation.
+This ability is due to the brain’s amazing complexity and the formation of neural networks, intricate patterns of brain connections which are the biological basis of complex learning and habit formation.
 Understanding the role of neural networks can help you be more effective in making even the most difficult changes.

 Our brain has 100 billion little computers, or neurons, that establish connections when we experience something new.
 These networks form a database of information, such as thoughts, feelings, actions, and beliefs.
 We begin growing these connections from the moment we’re conceived, learning to eat, walk and talk.
 The formation of networks allows us to go about our day with our usual behavior being automatic so that we can focus on what we choose.
 With recent discoveries in brain imaging, scientists have learned why repetition is so important in learning.
 The more you repeat a thought or behavior, the more solidly a neural network is established and reinforced.
 It’s like your brain building highways instead of having to use back roads.